 New Age fundamentalists (and believe me, there are some) are just as adamant in their faithfulness to the other side of the equation.
 They refuse to be called “sinners.”
 They refuse to be called anything but “Sons and Daughters of God.”
 They say, “I am perfect just as I am.”

 But those with mystical training see themselves as both.
 They know that either side of the equation, taken alone, invites disaster.
 Like the Hermit in the Tarot, they stand on the summit, but they keep their head bowed.
-It’s the LIGHT they hold that is the truly holy thing, not themselves.
+It’s the LIGHT they hold that’s the holy thing, not themselves.

 And the Magician, though he stands proudly erect, knows from whence his power comes.
 It comes from above, not from himself.
 He holds the symbol of his power over his head, knowing himself to be the CHANNEL, not the source.